ongzhixian/dc6Poc/_docs/04-dotnet-ef-cli.md

 }
 ```

-This is problematic code because of the line:
+This is problematic code because of the following line that is generated:

 `optionsBuilder.UseSqlServer("Name=ConnectionStrings:SafeTravel");`

-The named-connectionString does not really work.
+The named-connectionString does not really work in .NET Core.
+It is meant to work with the connection string defined in using
+.NET Framework styled configuration files (`app.config` or `web.config`).
 So this is option is added in EF Core 5.0.

 If we are using a connectionString to scaffold: